 TIP #2.
 ASK QUESTIONS.
 CALL THE ER IF YOU GET ONE.

-Should you have any questions regarding your medical bill or if you are not sure if it is the official medical bill, please contact us at
+Should you have any questions regarding your medical bill or if you are not sure if it is the official medical bill, please contact us right away.

 What You Need to Do When You Get an EOB.